A Minimalist Bayesian Framework for Stochastic Optimization: Introduction

 Certain stochastic optimization problems permit Bayesian reasoning about the optimum without modeling the entire objective, such as probabilistic bisection search over an interval \citep{WFH13}.
 For general problems, several Bayesian algorithms choose actions to maximize information gain about the optimal solution, by increasing the mutual information between the next observation and the optimum \citep{VVW09,HSc12,HHG14,RVa18}.
 These approaches still rely on full probabilistic models for belief updates.
 Closer in spirit to our work, \citet{SNO21} combine a user-specified prior on the optimum with a standard Bayesian optimization model (e.g.,~Gaussian process) to form a pseudo-posterior, whereas we use profile likelihood to circumvent modeling of the nuisance parameters.

 Finally, our framework provides a unified approach to Bayesian optimization under structural constraints, a domain that has largely been addressed case by case.
-In continuous black-box optimization, efforts have focused on designing Gaussian process models tailored to particular shape constraints \citep{SGF20}.
-In structured bandits, \cite{VGo24} developed a computationally tractable frequentist algorithm with strong guarantees, while Bayesian counterparts with comparable flexibility and practicality are missing.
-Current approaches focus on specific settings, such as Thompson sampling for unimodal bandits on graphs \citep{PTR17}.
+In continuous black-box optimization, efforts have focused on designing Gaussian processes tailored to particular shape constraints \citep{SGF20}.
+In structured bandits, \cite{VGo24} developed a computationally tractable frequentist algorithm with strong guarantees.
+It handles general convex constraints but requires the reward distributions of all arms to be supported on a common finite set.
+Bayesian counterparts with comparable flexibility and practicality are missing.
+Current approaches focus on specific settings, such as unimodal bandits on graphs \citep{PTR17}.